akashghimireOfficial/AI_application_system_midterm/README.md

 2. Summary of each lab session has been explained beautifully in the Readme.md file.
 3. Each jupyter note book file have detailed explanation of lab session. **Theoretical explanation have been explained in well mannered using markdown language in the jupyter notebook.**
 4. **Although every jupyter notebook represents similar concepts from lab session, all codes were coded by myself.**
+5. Trained model has also been visualised using tensorboard.
+And can be found under respective lab session.

 <br>